SamsungSLAV/festral/README.md

                            list information about this job. (default: -1) -d,--when-done TIME_LIMIT
                            Wait until queried job done before doing rest and until TIME_LIMIT is not is now wasted.
+Job is cancelled after time is out.
   -f,--filename FILENAME   Give filename to the program.
 What to to with it
                            depends on other selected options.
   -s,--start-job           Start new job passing to the Weles yaml file set by